SatarupaG/SatarupaG/README.md

 -->

-My name is Satarupa Ghosh.
+My name is Satarupa.
 I am currently working at Vedic Maths Forum India as a Mathematics Instructor.

 I am a data enthusiast who loves to explore ways in which data can be churned to make it more meaningful and useful in daily lives.
 Please feel free to check out my repositories and see if you find anything useful...